tillbiskup/evedata/docs/architecture.rst

 * The big difference to the :class:`Measurement entity <evedata.measurement.entities.measurement.Measurement>` is the additional attribute ``data``.
 It contains the actual data that should be plotted or processed further.
 Thus, the :class:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` facade resembles the dataset concept known from the ASpecD framework and underlying, *i.a.*, the ``radiometry`` package.
 * The ``data`` attribute will usually be pre-filled with the data from the "preferred_axis" and "preferred_channel" attributes of the eveH5 file, if present.
 They can be set/changed using the :meth:`Measurement.set_data() <evedata.measurement.boundaries.measurement.Measurement.set_data>` and :meth:`Measurement.set_axes() <evedata.measurement.boundaries.measurement.Measurement.set_axes>` methods.
-* The :meth:`Measurement.set_data() <evedata.measurement.boundaries.measurement.Measurement.set_data>` method takes care of filling (of the axes) if necessary.
+* The :meth:`Measurement.set_data() <evedata.measurement.boundaries.measurement.Measurement.set_data>` method takes care of joining ("filling") if necessary.
 Furthermore, you can set the attribute of the underlying data object to obtain the data from, if it is not ``data``, but, *e.g.*, ``std`` or an option.
 The latter is crucial, as the data model of the :mod:`evefile <evedata.evefile>` subpackage provides abstractions from the plain HDF5 datasets where options are stored as separate datasets independent of the devices they actually belong to.
 * The :meth:`Measurement.set_axes() <evedata.measurement.boundaries.measurement.Measurement.set_axes>` method allows to set more than one axis, hence the ``name`` parameter is a list.
-How to deal with the situation that an option of a dataset should be used as axis, *e.g.* the ``AcquireTime`` of images?
-Have a ``field`` parameter similar to :meth:`Measurement.set_data() <evedata.measurement.boundaries.measurement.Measurement.set_data>`, but this time as list?
-Alternatively, allow the elements in the "name" list to be lists/tuples with name and field?
+As an option of a dataset could be used as axis, *e.g.* the ``AcquireTime`` of images, there is an additional ``field`` parameter similar to :meth:`Measurement.set_data() <evedata.measurement.boundaries.measurement.Measurement.set_data>`.
 * What is the difference between the :meth:`Measurement.save() <evedata.measurement.boundaries.measurement.Measurement.save>` and :meth:`Measurement.export() <evedata.measurement.boundaries.measurement.Measurement.export>` methods?
 The idea is to have "save" save to a (to be defined) standard format, while "export" would export to whatever given format.

+  * This distinction is somewhat arbitrary and may be removed in the future.
+  * In any case, saving/exporting data is a feature for somewhat later, although at least some "sensible" export format (and if it be plain text) may be a high demand for providing data to to collaboration partners.
+However, here, the ``radiometry`` package and the underlying ASpecD exporters may come in handy.

 Scan
 ====

 The overall package structure of the evedata package is shown in :numref:`Fig. %s <fig-uml_evedata>`.
-Furthermore, a series of (still higher-level) UML schemata for the measurement functional layer are shown below, reflecting the current state of affairs (and thinking).
+Furthermore, a series of (still higher-level) UML schemata for the :mod:`scan <evedata.scan>` functional layer are shown below, reflecting the current state of affairs (and thinking).

-The scan functional layer contains all classes necessary to represent the contents of an SCML file.
+The :mod:`scan <evedata.scan>` functional layer contains all classes necessary to represent the contents of an SCML file.
 The general idea behind is to have all relevant information contained in the scan description and saved together with the data in the eveH5 file at hand.
 The SCML file is generally stored within the eveH5 file, and it is the information used by the GUI of the measurement program.
 One big advantage of having the information of the SCML file as compared to the information stored in the eveH5 file itself: The structure of the scan is available, making it possible to infer much more information relevant for interpreting the data.

 .. important::

-    The SCML file contained in (most) eveH5 files "only" saves the scan description and a reduced set of devices in the setup section, not the entire description of the measurement station as stored in the ``messplatz.xml`` file.
+    The SCML file contained in (most) eveH5 files "only" saves the scan description and a reduced set of devices in the setup section, not the entire description of the measurement station as stored in the ``<measurement-station-name>.xml`` file.
 Furthermore, it saves the SCML in a way that it can be reused directly by the GUI of the measurement program, *i.e.* with variables *not* replaced.
 Why is this important?

     * Variables are not replaced by their actual values